-Colgate is committed to the goals and values of equal opportunity and affirmative action and it is extremely important that all applicants seeking employment at Colgate are treated in a manner that is fair to all.
+Colgate is committed to the goals and values of equal opportunity and affirmative action and it is extremely important that all applicants seeking employment at Colgate are treated in a manner that is fair and consistent.
 In addition, we are committed to following all federal and state employment law requirements, as well as the policies of Colgate for fair and equitable treatment.

 Do I need to post a vacancy?